ZJU-FAST-Lab/LBFGS-Lite/README.md

 - The objective function is required to be __twice continuously differentiable__ on its domain.

-- The library provides an additional callback to obtain maximum feasible stepsize.
+- The library provides an additional callback to utilize externally provided maximum feasible stepsize.
 It can be helpful when the [function is closed on a bounded open domain](https://en.wikipedia.org/wiki/Closed_convex_function) instead of the whole Euclidean space.
 The callback avoids function evaluations at infeasible region.
 This can help a lot for closed functions as long as the Newton step is not always clipped.

 - Instruction set dependent parts and L1 regularization parts in original code are removed.
 Multiple files are reorgainzed here with some additional modification.